E-Invoicing in Germany

 Does Germany require real-time reporting of invoices?

-No, real-time reporting is not currently required.
+No. Real-time reporting is not currently required.
 However, Germany is expected to introduce a centralised reporting system in the future to align with the EU VAT in the Digital Age (ViDA) initiative.

 Do non-resident companies need to comply with e-invoicing in Germany?